racheltsuchiyama/PyBer_Analysis/README.md

 <img width="580" alt="Screen Shot 2021-06-01 at 5 48 48 PM" src="https://user-images.githubusercontent.com/83552696/120407292-b42a8080-c301-11eb-8629-17fad52216be.png">

 Rural cities had the highest average fare per rider and per driver.
 Although urban cities had the highest number of total rides, total drivers, and total fares, they had the lowest fares per ride and driver.
+The average fare per driver of rural cities was much higher than the average of urban cities.

 ### Total Fare by City Type

+The total fares per week were graphed:

 ![PyBer_fare_summary](https://user-images.githubusercontent.com/83552696/120425000-4f335280-c322-11eb-8592-4472542dccfb.png)

+All city types had an overall small increase in fares from January to February with a small peak in the last week of February.
+The decline in fares in March may be due to warmer weather.
+The fares of the city types roughly followed the same pattern.

 ## Summary

-Based on the results, provide three business recommendations to the CEO for addressing any disparities among the city types.
+There were many more drivers and rides in urban cities compared to suburban and rural cities.
+The limited availability of the drivers in rural and suburban cities may have discouraged patrons from ordering rides.
+Therefore, a redistribution of drivers from urban cities to suburban and rural cities may increase the number of rides in those city types.
+Also, the fares of rides in rural cities was higher than suburban and rural cities.
+Lowering the fares of rides in rural cities may encourage more rides.
+This, along with the increase in drivers, would make the average fare per ride and average fare per driver more equal amoung the city types.
+There was a small decrease of rides in suburban and rural cities in mid-February.
+I theorized that more people are likely to take rides in the winter months due to the colder weather, which was demonstrated by the urban cities.
+During this time, PyBer should capitilize on the cold and offer small discounts to encourage more rides in suburban and rural cities.